 The portion size was really big (the picture at the top doesn’t do it justice).
 They packed a lot of elk into that ciabatta roll.
 Now, I’ve never had elk before or even deer.
 The menu says it was slow-cooked for 13 hours.
 I believe it.
 The meat was fall-apart tender, no fat in sight, and no gaminess to the flavor at all.
 Just a nice burst of whatever they used to marinade it.
 It was comparable to beef, but there was just something else indescribable there that made it different, in a good way.
 A lot was going on in this sandwich.
 The broccoli rabe had been sautéed in garlic and oil.
 You could taste them both.
 It’s slight bitterness also helped cut through all that meat.
 The provolone had a sharp bite and the arugula added a peppery hint.
 Both meals came served with a pickle (I highly recommend you eat this midway through the elk sandwich to clear your palate which will have a ton of meat on it at this point) and homemade potato chips.
 These were alright.
 Well-fried, just needed some seasoning.

 I couldn’t find anything to complain about at the Half Moon.
 Service was great (we had a waitress and also a waiter in training).
 Both were very friendly and attentive.
 As the total opposite of the previous day’s lunch, they left us alone, never pushing drinks.
 The place wasn’t exactly busy, but we had plenty of time to relax up in the atrium before heading over to Longwood Gardens for hours of walking and exploration.
 Let’s give them a 4.5 out of 5 stars.
 I really loved the menu selection.
 It ranges from wild and wacky (like camel burgers) to pub grub that anyone would eat.

 This review was originally posted here.
 Half Moon Restaurant and Saloon is located at 108 West State Street in Kennet Square, Pennsylvania.

-Click here to read about our second visit.
+Click here to read about my second visit.